ricardobar96/Interactive-Journal/README.md

 # Interactive Journal
-Interactive Journal created with Python that also includes a Hangman Game app.
+Interactive Journal created with Python that also includes an app that allows the user to play a game of Hangman.
 <br>
 <br>